Secure Attachment Style: Understanding The Role Of Childhood Caregiver Influence

 Insecure attachment styles

 Insecure attachments are common in children who do not learn to bond with their attachment figure or primary caregiver for one reason or another.
-Insecure attachments come in the form of anxious, avoidant, or disorganized.
+Insecure attachments come in the form of anxiety, avoidance, or disorganization.

 Avoidant attachments tend to develop when caregivers neglect their charges.
 This manifests in the child as avoidant behavior.
 Even when the child can be around their caregiver, they seem no more likely to prefer that than to alone time.
 Avoidant partners have negative feelings toward intimacy and prefer to be alone during times of deep distress.

-Disorganized Attachment: In these cases, children tend to have mixed emotions about their caregivers.
-Sometimes, they want to be around the parent, while at other times, they act more like an avoidant child.
+In these cases, children tend to have mixed emotions about their caregivers.
+Sometimes, they want to be around their parents, while at other times, they act more like an avoidant child.
 Disorganized attachment styles may stem from inconsistent caregiver behavior.
 For example, caregivers who have mood-affecting mental health conditions may foster disorganized attachments in their children.

 Researchers believe that anxious-avoidant attachments are relatively rare.
 That’s because this style combines the features of both anxious and avoidant styles.
 These are the partners who present confusing behavior.
 They may want distance sometimes but closeness at other times.